hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 strategy key is **simple**, and **multi-element**, if the partitioning strategy key is **composite**.
 If we have more than one prunable filter predicate, outer list will be multi-element.

+With such design there is a case, when same IMap is used for multiple scans.
+Self-join and self-union queries are pretty uncommon cases, so we can sacrifice precision for simplicity in that case.

 **Currently, it is implemented only for IMap connector, where all expressions are supported.**

 For better imagination we prepared an example below.